tdpetrou/pandas_cub/README.md

 To get started, assign the first element of `item` to the variable `row_selection` and the second element of `item` to `col_selection`.
 From step 14, we know that `item` must be a two-item tuple.

-If `row_selection` is an integer, reassign it as one-element list of that integer.
+If `row_selection` is an integer, reassign it as a one-element list of that integer.

 Check whether `col_selection` is an integer.
 If it is, reassign to a one-element list of the string column name it represents.